ESP32 + Termux + USB OTG

 Plug the ESP32 into your phone with a data-capable OTG cable.
 Grant the USB permission dialog on first use.
 Run ./nrsuite scan.

-# Clone the repo git clone https://github.com/7wp81x/NRSuite cd NRSuite # Install Termux deps pkg install python termux-api libusb pip install pyusb # Flash firmware (PlatformIO) cd firmware/ pio run -e esp32-c3-supermini --target upload cd .. # Make executable and scan chmod +x nrsuite ./nrsuite scan
+# Clone the repo git clone https://github.com/7wp81x/nrsuite cd nrsuite # Install Termux deps pkg install python termux-api libusb pip install pyusb # Flash firmware (PlatformIO) cd firmware/ pio run -e esp32-c3-supermini --target upload cd .. # Make executable and scan chmod +x nrsuite ./nrsuite scan # Multiple boards?
+List and pick: ./nrsuite devices ./nrsuite -d 0 scan

 Or use the automated installer: